-Let's take a closer look at how each type of winnings can impact your Age Pension:
+Let's take a closer look at how each type of winning can impact your Age Pension:

 If you receive a lump sum through winnings or gambling, it is not treated as income by Services Australia (Centrelink).
-However, it could still affect your pension rate if it causes your bank account balance and total assets to exceed the asset limit.
+Though it may still affect your pension rate.
+Should your bank account balance and total assets exceed the asset limit.